oleksandr-yefremov/oleksandr-yefremov.github.io/source/_posts/2014-10-08-Throttling-bandwidth-on-Android-device.md

 **5. IceFloor or managing system firewall**
 "[IceFloor](http://www.hanynet.com/icefloor/) is a graphic frontend for [PF](http://en.wikipedia.org/wiki/PF_%28firewall%29)".

-First we go through step 3 above: connect Ethernet, turn on Internet Sharing, connect our device to laptop.
+First we go through step 3 above: connect Ethernet, turn on Internet Sharing, connect our device to shared WiFi.
 Make sure it works, browse some page or stream video from your app.
 In **IceFloor** navigate to *Interfaces* tab, click `Update` button and locate Ethernet and bridge interfaces.
 In my case it was `en0`, `bridge100`.

 <a href="/images/throttling/IceFloor Interfaces.png"><img class="caption" style="background-color:white;" src="/images/throttling/IceFloor Interfaces.png" width="374" height="214 " /></a>